STEVE INSKEEP, HOST:

 INSKEEP: But now we're told that officials from both countries have sorted out his fate.

-And we've just heard more details from senior U.S. officials, that Chen actually asked to remain on Chinese soil.
+And we've just heard more details from senior U.S. officials - that Chen actually asked to remain on Chinese soil.
 He did not want to seek asylum.
-And he left the embassy on the understanding that he would be treated humanely in China, and that he would be relocated elsewhere, to some safe environment away from his home province of Shandong where he's been held under house arrest.
-And they are also promises made that he would be able to study at university.
-He's a self-taught lawyer and he's always wanted to study law.
+And he left the embassy on the understanding that he would be treated humanely in China; and that he would be relocated elsewhere, to some safe environment away from his home province of Shandong, where he's been held under house arrest.
+And there were also promises made that he would be able to study at university.
+He's a self-taught lawyer, and he's always wanted to study law.
 So it looks, as well, as if that will be happening.

 And one more interesting point is that American officials did admit that they helped him get into the U.S. Embassy.
 No details of that were given, but they did say their actions were lawful.

-LIM: Yes, and I mean there is a fundamental disagreement, on paper at least, about this case.
-I mean we are hearing quite an angry response from the Chinese.
-The Foreign Ministry spokesman, Liu Weimin, said that China was extremely dissatisfied with U.S. for allowing Chen to enter the embassy in such an irregular fashion.
-And he said the American behavior constitutes an interference in China's internal affairs.
+LIM: Yes and - I mean, there is a fundamental disagreement - on paper, at least - about this case.
+I mean, we are hearing quite an angry response from the Chinese.
+The Foreign Ministry spokesman, Liu Weimin, said that China was extremely dissatisfied with the U.S. for allowing Chen to enter the embassy in such an irregular fashion.
+And he said the American behavior constituted interference in China's internal affairs.
 And they actually demanded an apology.

 LIM: Yes.
-Well, I mean that's the big question.
-And I think a lot depends how this now plays out.
-The very fact that he was escorted to hospital by not one, but at least three American officials, does seem to show that there was some nervousness about his release.
-And that they were doing this in at as high profile a fashion as possible.
-So I think, really, it's just a question of waiting and seeing whether the Chinese do do as they have promised.
+Well, I mean, that's the big question.
+And I think a lot depends on how this now plays out.
+The very fact that he was escorted to hospital by not one, but at least three American officials, does seem to show that there was some nervousness about his release, and that they were doing this in - at as high-profile a fashion as possible.
+So I think we'll - really, it's just a question of waiting and seeing how - whether the Chinese do do as they have promised.